everpeace/vagrant-mesos/README.md

 <a name="sec2"></a>
 Mesos Standalone on EC2
 ----
-1. configure ec2 credentials and some settings defined in `standalone/aws_config.yml`.
+1. set ec2 credentials and some configurations defined in `standalone/aws_config.yml`.
 You have to fill up `EDIT_HERE` parts.
 Security group you'll set must accept at least tcp port 22(SSH) and 5050(mesos-master web ui) from outside of ec2.

 		# Please set AWS credentials
 		access_key_id:  EDIT_HERE